opslag/toon/readme.md

 </div>
 <hr />

-This Toon integration supports long-lived access tokens in the `client_secret` field, in order to fix issue [115290](https://github.com/home-assistant/core/issues/115290).
+This fork of the Toon integration supports long-lived access tokens in the `client_secret` field, in order to fix issue [115290](https://github.com/home-assistant/core/issues/115290).

 To generate such a token, use the following link filled in with your `client_id` in a webbrowser: